Kill Six Billion Demons: Plot

 The plot follows an initially insecure sorority girl named Allison Ruth, who finds herself thrown into a plot many thousands of worlds larger than her.
-After Allison is forcibly given a powerful fragment of this setting's gods, called a "key", instead of her unstable boyfriend, she discovers that she - alongside a demon named Cio and an angel named White Chain - must fight through a council of seven other keyholders - known as Demiurges - who currently rule the multiverse, in order to save her boyfriend.
+After Allison is forcibly given a powerful fragment of this setting's gods, called a "key", instead of her unstable boyfriend, she discovers that she – alongside a demon named Cio and an angel named White Chain – must fight through a council of seven other keyholders – known as demiurges – who currently rule the multiverse, in order to save her boyfriend.

 Setting

 Kill Six Billion Demons is set throughout a collection of 777,777 separate universes called The Wheel, in which every being lives and travels between via spokes which branch off the city in the center of the wheel, known as Throne.
 This collection of universes is ruled evenly (111,111 worlds each) by powerful beings known as The Seven, the main antagonists of the plot, and is inhabited by numerous races and cultures.

-Other notable locations visited by the protagonists - not including Throne - include Earth, The King's Road, The Void, The White-Eyed Woman, the Temple-Ziggurat of Jadis, Rayuba, Ashton, the Palace of Radiance, and Yre.
+There is also Earth, where the lead characters of Zaid and Allison are from, which is much like the real world but without Australia.

 Characters

-Characters in Kill Six Billion Demons - namely many of the main antagonists - allude to several of Parkinson-Morgan's inspirations; namely religious ones.
+Characters in Kill Six Billion Demons – namely many of the main antagonists – allude to several of Bloom's inspirations; namely religious ones.